WalidHadri-Iron/DSA/Algo_Review/README.md

          .
 P (all problems solvable, deterministically, in polynomial time) .
 NP (problems where solutions can be verified in polynomial time) .
 P ⊂ NP
+ We can identify a decision problem with the subset of inputs that have answer YES.
+This simplifies notation and allows us to write x∈Q in place of Q(x)=YES and x∉Q in place of Q(x)=NO.

+ **P** is the class of decision problems that can be solved efficiently, i.e. decision problems which have polynomial-time algorithms.

+More formally, we say a decision problem Q is in P iff:

+      there is an efficient algorithm A such that for all inputs x

+            if Q(x)=YES, then A(x)=YES

+            if Q(x)=NO, then A(x)=NO.

+ NP: Problems with Efficient Algorithms for Verifying Proofs/Certificates/Witnesses

+ Sometimes we do not know any efficient way of finding the answer to a decision problem, however if someone tells us the answer and gives us a proof we can efficiently verify that the answer is correct by checking the proof to see if it is a valid proof.
+This is the idea behind the complexity class NP.

+    Partition

+    Input: a finite set of natural numbers S,

+    Question: is it possible to partition S into two sets A and B (A∪B=S and A∩B=∅)

+    such that the sum of the numbers in A is equal to the sum of number in B (∑x∈Ax=∑x∈Bx)?

+If I give you S and ask you if we can partition it into two sets such that their sums are equal, you do not know any efficient algorithm to solve it.
+You will probably try all possible ways of partitioning the numbers into two sets until you find a partition where the sums are equal or until you have tried all possible partitions and none has worked.
+If any of them worked you would say YES, otherwise you would say NO.

+But there are exponentially many possible partitions so it will take a lot of time.
+However if I give you two sets A and B, you can easily check if the sums are equal and if A and B is a partition of S. Note that we can compute sums efficiently.

+**NP** is the class of problems which have efficient verifiers, i.e. there is a polynomial time algorithm that can verify if a given solution is correct.

+More formally, we say a decision problem Q is in NP iff

+     there is an efficient algorithm V called verifier such that for all inputs x

+     if Q(x)=YES then there is a proof y such that V(x,y)=YES

+     if Q(x)=NO then for all proofs y, V(x,y)=NO.

+ For more details, check this [discussion](https://cs.stackexchange.com/questions/9556/what-is-the-definition-of-p-np-np-complete-and-np-hard/9566#9566)